 Determine case priority and verify the completeness of the record (see HALLEX I-4-2-5);

 Identify the type of certification needed (HALLEX I-4-2-30); and

 Take necessary action to prepare and finalize the CAR.
 If the claim(s) file is paper, the CRA will forward the exhibits and appropriate procedural documents to the reprographics staff (HALLEX I-4-2-35).
-When the CRA receives the original exhibits and documents from the reprographics staff, he or she will associate them with the claim(s) file and forward the claim(s) file using the procedures in HALLEX I-4-2-50 B.
+When the CRA receives the original exhibits and documents from the reprographics staff, he or she will associate them with the claim(s) file and forward the claim(s) file following the procedures set forth in HALLEX I-4-2-50 B.

-When preparing a CAR, if the CRA discovers additional evidence either in the file or in newly associated correspondence that the Appeals Council (AC) has not yet considered, the case must be assigned to an analyst to review the record in light of the additional evidence and determine the appropriate action (see HALLEX I-4-1-15 D).
+When preparing a CAR, if the CRA discovers additional evidence either in the claim(s) file or in newly associated correspondence that the Appeals Council has not yet considered, the case must be assigned to an analyst to review the record in light of the additional evidence and determine the appropriate action (see HALLEX I-4-1-15 D).